oceanwp/ocean-extra/readme.txt

 = HOST GOOGLE FONTS LOCALLY =

 1-click solution, no font upload required.
-Any Google font you apply from the Customizer will automatically load from your site, making your website faster and GDPR friendly in instant.
+Any Google font you apply from the Customizer will load from your site automatically, making your website faster and GDPR friendly in an instant.
 This feature also supports the Elementor page builder and Google fonts applied through it.

 = CUSTOM TEMPLATES SUPPORT =